tronyx/tronitor/README.md

 ## Application Healthchecks

 This script partners up with my [Application Healthchecks](https://github.com/christronyxyocum/HealthChecks-Linux) script that provides checks for a lot of popular HTPC applications, IE: Plex, Sonarr, Radarr, etc. that work with HealthChecks.io.
-Tronitor would allow you to pause and unpause the checks manually or on a schedule, via a cronjob, for planned maintenance, etc.
+Tronitor would allow you to pause and unpause the checks manually or on a schedule, via a cronjob, for planned maintenance, etc. This essentially allows you to create your own maintenance windows without having to pay for a premium account with either of the providers.

 ## Package Requirements/Recommendations

 ### cURL

-The `cURL` command is required for the script to function as it's used to submit API calls .
+The `cURL` command is required for the script to function as it's used to submit API calls to the providers.
 If it is not installed before you execute the script most, if not all, operations will fail.
-The script does check whether or not `cURL` is installed and, if not, it will inform you as such and then exit.
+Because of this, the script does check whether or not `cURL` is installed and, if not, it will inform you as such and then exit.

 ### JQ